 -- FFS_Value: Shouldn’t this be just a list of indexes?
 I.e., aren’t the set-configs provided elsewhere?

-tci-StatesPDCCH SEQUENCE(SIZE (1..maxNrofTCI-StatesPDCCH)) OF TCI-RS-SetId OPTIONAL,
+tci-StatesPDCCH SEQUENCE(SIZE (1..maxNrofTCI-StatesPDCCH)) OF TCI-StateId OPTIONAL,

 -- If at least spatial QCL is configured/indicated, this field indicates if TCI field is present or not present in DL-related DCI.